-Michael Asimow will teach contracts at Santa Clara in the 2019-2020 academic year.
+Michael Asimow will teach Contracts at Santa Clara during the 2021-22 academic year and will teach Law and Popular Culture in Spring 2022.
 Michael was previously a long-term visiting professor at Stanford Law School.
 Prior to that he taught at UCLA Law School and he is a professor of law emeritus at UCLA.

 At UCLA, he received both the University’s Distinguished Teaching Award and the School of Law’s Rutter Award for Excellence in Teaching.
 In 1994, he received the Fredric P. Sutherland Award recognizing public service contributions by a faculty member.

-In the field of law and popular culture, Asimow published Law and Popular Culture: A Course Book (2013) (with Shannon Mader).
-In addition, he co-authored Reel Justice: The Courtroom Goes to the Movies (2006) (with Paul Bergman), a book about courtroom movies of the past and present.
+In the field of law and popular culture, Asimow published Law and Popular Culture: A Course Book (3rd ed., 2020) (with Jessica Silbey).
+In addition, he co-authored Real to Reel: Truth and Trickery in Courtroom Movies (2021) (with Paul Bergman), a book about courtroom movies of the past and present.
 He has also published numerous articles on lawyers, law firms, and legal ethics in the movies.